Hotels near Citizens Park

 Which hotels near Citizens Park offer free breakfast?

-Fairfield Inn & Suites by Marriott Aiken (2.82 mi), Clarion Inn & Suites Aiken South (2.89 mi), and Howard Johnson by Wyndham Aiken (2.91 mi) include complimentary breakfast.
+Fairfield Inn & Suites by Marriott Aiken (2.82 mi, from $117/night), Clarion Inn & Suites Aiken South (2.89 mi, from $70/night), and Howard Johnson by Wyndham Aiken (2.91 mi, from $55/night) may offer early check-in upon request, subject to availability.
+Call ahead to confirm — especially helpful for morning games or early events.

 Which hotels near Citizens Park have laundry facilities?

-Which hotels near Citizens Park have a pool?
+Which hotels near Citizens Park have an outdoor pool?

 Which hotels near Citizens Park have suites or extra space?